Kayyleigh/BarNotation/devlog.md

 > On hover of MathView, tooltip display of the corresponding latex.
 Might need to truncate if too long, allow disabling its visibility in settings, and change the styling of the text to be less overwhelming.

 > Using `const cleanLatex = (s: string) => s.replace(/[\\{}[\]]/g, "");` to ignore some special characters when sorting library entries alphabetically

+Made duplicate-to-other-tab

+TODO: make search bar clear when dropping new nodes because otherwise it feels like the app is broken because you don't see your new node unless it matches your current search